Video search engine: Internal metadata

 All video formats incorporate their own metadata.
 The title, description, coding quality or transcription of the content are possible.
 To review these data exist programs like FLV MetaData Injector, Sorenson Squeeze or Castfire.
 Each one has some utilities and special specifications.

 Converting from one format to another can lose much of this data, so check that the new format information is correct.
 It is therefore advisable to have the video in multiple formats, so all search robots will be able to find and index it.

 External metadata

-In most cases the same mechanisms must be applied as in the positioning of an image or text content.
+In most cases, the same mechanisms must be applied as in the positioning of an image or text content.

 Title and description

 They are the most important factors when positioning a video, because they contain most of the necessary information.
 The titles have to be clearly descriptive and should remove every word or phrase that is not useful.

 Filename

-It should be descriptive, including keywords that describe the video with no need to see their title or description.
+It should be descriptive, including keywords that describe the video, with no need to see its title or description.
 Ideally, separate the words by dashes "-".